-Change in net unrealized appreciation or depreciation of investments primarily reflects the change in collective investment vehicles' values during the reporting period, including the reversal of previously recorded unrealized appreciation or depreciation when gains or losses are realized.
+Change in net unrealized appreciation or depreciation of investments primarily reflects the change in CIV values during the reporting period, including the reversal of previously recorded unrealized appreciation or depreciation when gains or losses are realized.
 Unrealized appreciation or depreciation of investments is included in partners' capital.